KidPudel/android-starter-kit/Android/activity.md

+Before activity i'd like to mention view.
+What is view?
+View is building block of a user interface.

 # Activity

-> An **Activity** provides a window in which your application draws the Views that form your UI.
+> An **Activity** provides a window in which your application draws the Views (building blocks) that form your UI, it provide a visual for you as well as handles user interaction.
 Simply put Activity implements a single screen in your app

 ## Activity lyfecycles